The lattice of varieties of monoids: Introduction

-We assume that the reader is familiar with rudiments of semigroup theory, lattice theory and universal algebra.
-We adopt standard terminology and notation from Clifford and Preston~\cite{Clifford-Preston-61} and Howie~\cite{Howie-95} for semigroups and monoids, Gr\"atzer~\cite{Gratzer-11} for lattices, and Burris and Sankappanavar~\cite{Burris-Sankappanavar-81} and McKenzie et~al.~\cite{McKenzie-McNulty-Taylor-87} for universal algebra.
+We assume that the reader is familiar with rudiments of semigroup theory, lattice theory, and universal algebra.
+We adopt standard terminology and notation from Clifford and Preston~\cite{Clifford-Preston-61} and Howie~\cite{Howie-95} for semigroups and monoids, Gr\"atzer~\cite{Gratzer-11} for lattices, and Burris and Sankappanavar~\cite{Burris-Sankappanavar-81} and McKenzie \textit{et~al.}\@~\cite{McKenzie-McNulty-Taylor-87} for universal algebra.

-If $S$ is a semigroup, then the monoid obtained by adjoining a new identity element to $S$ is denoted by $S^1$.
-The free semigroup over a countably infinite alphabet $X$ is denoted by $F$.
-Then $F^1$ is the free monoid over $X$.
-As usual, elements of $F^1$ and $X$ are called \emph{words} and \emph{letters}, respectively, and the empty word is the identity element of $F^1$.
-Words unlike letters are written in bold.
+The monoid obtained by adjoining a new identity element to a semigroup $S$ is denoted by $S^1$.
+The free semigroup and the free monoid over a countably infinite alphabet $X$ are denoted by $F$ and $F^1$, respectively.
+As usual, elements of $X$ and $F^1$ are called \emph{letters} and \emph{words}, respectively; the empty word is the identity element of $F^1$.
+Words, unlike letters, are written in bold.
 The two words forming an identity are connected by the symbol $\approx$, while the symbol $=$ denotes, among other things, the equality relation on the free semigroup or monoid.

-We denote by $\mathbf T$ the trivial variety of any type of algebras.
-We use the standard notation $\mathbb N$ for the set of all natural numbers.
-For any $n\in\mathbb N$, let $\mathbf A_n$ be the variety of Abelian groups of exponent dividing $n$; in particular, $\mathbf A_1=\mathbf T$.
-We will often use the subscript $\sem$ to distinguish between a particular semigroup object and its monoid namesake.
-For instance, the variety of all commutative [respectively, commutative idempotent] monoids is denoted by $\mathbf{COM}$ [respectively, $\mathbf{SL}$], while $\mathbf{COM}_{\sem}$ [respectively, $\mathbf{SL}_{\sem}$] denotes the eponymous semigroup variety.
+Let $\mathbf T$ denote the trivial variety of algebras of any type.
+We use the standard symbol $\mathbb N$ for the set of all natural numbers.
+For any $n\in\mathbb N$, let $\mathbf A_n$ denote the variety of Abelian groups of exponent dividing $n$; in particular, $\mathbf A_1=\mathbf T$.
+We will often put $\mathsf{sem}$ in the subscript to distinguish between a particular semigroup object and its monoid namesake.
+For instance, the variety of all commutative [respectively, semilattice] monoids is denoted by $\mathbf{COM}$ [respectively, $\mathbf{SL}$], the corresponding semigroup variety is denoted by $\mathbf{COM}_\mathsf{sem}$ [respectively, $\mathbf{SL}_\mathsf{sem}$].
 The variety of all monoids [respectively, semigroups] is denoted by $\mathbf{MON}$ [respectively, $\mathbf{SEM}$].
 A variety of monoids [respectively, semigroups] is \emph{proper} if it is different from $\mathbf{MON}$ [respectively, $\mathbf{SEM}$].

-The variety of monoids [respectively, semigroups] given by an identity system $\Sigma$ is denoted by $\var\Sigma$ [respectively, $\var_{\sem}\Sigma$].
-If $M$ is a monoid, then the variety of monoids generated by $M$ is denoted by $\var M$.
+The variety of monoids [respectively, semigroups] defined by an identity system $\Sigma$ is denoted by $\var\Sigma$ [respectively, $\var_\mathsf{sem}\Sigma$].
+The variety of monoids generated by a monoid $M$ is denoted by $\var M$.